The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Estimation of the ODTR

-The steps for implementing the ODTR SuperLearner are as follows; they closely follow the implementation of the canonical SuperLearner for regression \citep{van2011targeted}: \begin{enumerate} \item Choose $J$ candidate algorithms for estimating the optimal rule $d_{n,j}(W)$ for $j=1,...,J$.
-Candidates can include approaches based on estimating the blip $B_{n,j}(W)$, e.g., candidate regressions of $D_n$ on $W$, where the candidate regressions might consist of a parametric linear model (corresponding to a classic approach of fitting a parametric outcome regression on $A$ and $W$) as well as more flexible machine learning type approaches such as neural networks \citep{ripley1996pattern}, multivariate adaptive regression splines \citep{friedman1991multivariate}, or recursive partitioning and regression trees \citep{breiman2017classification}.
-Candidate algorithms might also include approaches for estimating the optimal rule directly, such an OWL estimator.
+The steps for implementing the ODTR SuperLearner are as follows; they closely follow the implementation of the canonical SuperLearner for regression \citep{polley2010super}: \begin{enumerate} \item Choose $J$ candidate algorithms for estimating the optimal rule $d_{n,j}(W)$ for $j=1,...,J$.
+Candidates can include approaches based on estimating the blip (where the $j^{th}$ candidate estimate of the blip is denoted $B_{n,j}(W)$).
+Candidates can include, for example, different regression specifications of $D_n$ on $W$, where the candidate regressions might consist of a parametric linear regression (corresponding to a classic approach of fitting a parametric outcome regression on $A$ and $W$ and an interaction term) as well as more flexible machine learning type approaches such as neural networks \citep{ripley1996pattern}, multivariate adaptive regression splines \citep{friedman1991multivariate}, or recursive partitioning and regression trees \citep{breiman2017classification}.
+Candidate algorithms might also include approaches for estimating the optimal rule directly, such as an OWL estimator.
 Finally, the static treatment rules that treat all patients or treat no patients, regardless of their covariate values, can also be included as candidates.
-Inclusion of both simple parametric model estimators, as well as static rules such as treating all and treating none, is important to allow for the possibility that the underlying true ODTR may in fact be simple (or well-approximated by a simple rule), and providing less aggressive candidates in the SuperLearner library can help protect against overfitting in finite samples. \item Split the data into $V$ exhaustive and mutually exclusive folds.
+Inclusion of both simple parametric regression estimators, as well as static rules such as treating all and treating none, is important to allow for the possibility that the underlying true ODTR may in fact be simple (or well-approximated by a simple rule), and providing less aggressive candidates in the SuperLearner library can help protect against overfitting in finite samples. \item Split the data into $V$ exhaustive and mutually exclusive folds.
 Let each fold in turn serve as the validation set and the complement data as the training set. \item Fit each of the $J$ candidate algorithms on the training set.
 Importantly, candidate algorithms might depend on nuisance parameters, and those nuisance parameters should be fit on the training set, as well.
 For example, if a candidate algorithm regresses $D_n$ on $W$ to estimate the blip (which implies an ODTR), then $Q$ and $g$ should be fit and predicted on the training set, and then plugged into $D$ to fit that candidate algorithm on the same training set (this is also called ``nested" cross-validation, described in detail by \cite{coyle2017computational}). \item Predict the estimated blip or the treatment assigned under the estimated ODTR for each observation in the validation set for each algorithm, based on the corresponding training set fit. \item Choose to either implement the discrete SuperLearner, which selects one algorithm out of the candidate algorithms, or the continuous SuperLearner, which creates a weighted average of the candidate algorithms. \begin{enumerate} \item Continuous SuperLearner.
 Create different convex combinations of the candidate blip or treatment rule estimates that were predicted on the validation set (i.e., convex combinations of the predictions from the previous step).
 Formally, define an estimator of $B_{n,\alpha}(W)$ or $d_{n,\alpha}(W)$ as a convex combination of the candidate algorithms (indexed by $j$); each convex combination of algorithms is indexed by a weight vector $\alpha$.
-A given convex combination of blip estimates are denoted as:
+A given convex combination of blip estimates is denoted as:

 Alternatively, the predicted treatments under the candidate ODTRs can be combined as a weighted ``majority vote" of the convex combination of the candidate rules: